ManifoldScholar/manifold-docs/_docs/reference/metadata.md

 If you have a resource that has been assigned an ISSN, it can be included in the [Resource metadata](/docs/projects/customizing/resources.html) section.

 **DOI**.
 A digital object identifier can be entered for projects, generally, and all resources associated with it.

+**Resources DOI**.
+This field is specific to the DOI for the collection of all resources contained within a project.

+**Unique Identifier**.
+An internal ID that describes the material in question within an instance.

 ### Publisher